kathysledge/smig/docs/index.md

 features:
   - icon: 🎯
     title: Define once, migrate anywhere
-    details: Write your schema in TypeScript. smig generates the SurrealQL and tracks what's changed.
+    details: Write your schema in TypeScript. smig generates the SurrealQL and tracks what’s changed.
   - icon: 🔄
     title: Automatic rollbacks
     details: Every migration comes with a reverse migration.
 One command to undo changes.